aspose-pub/Aspose.PUB-Products/pub/en/cpp/conversion/pub-to-pdf/_index.md

 {{<section feature2>}}
 ---
-title: Get Started with CPP PUB API
+title: Get Started with C++ PUB API
 item1: Install from command line as ```nuget install Aspose.PUB.cpp``` or via Package Manager Console of Visual Studio with ```Install-Package Aspose.PUB.cpp```.
 item2: Alternatively, get the offline MSI installer or DLLs in a ZIP file from [downloads](https://downloads.aspose.com/pub/cpp).
 ---